Why choose this course

 What you will study

-Our MSc Criminology has been designed for graduates and practitioners with an appropriate first degree who seek advanced knowledge about issues connected with crime, deviance, control, the criminal justice system and social research.
+Our MSc Criminology course has been designed for graduates and practitioners with an appropriate first degree who seek advanced knowledge about issues connected with crime, deviance, control, the criminal justice system and social research.

 You are not required to attend the conference to complete the course, but it’s strongly encouraged.
 Students are not directly charged for attending.